Article Updated July 16, 2018.

 Another reader, Norma, wrote:

-Once you’ve decided to consolidate your debt, there are several important steps you need to take so that it’s ultimately beneficial for you.
+Once you’ve decided to consolidate your debt, there are several necessary steps you need to take so that it’s ultimately beneficial for you.

 You can check your credit score for free using Credit.com’s Credit Report Card.
 It will show you what factors in your credit are strong and what may need some work.
 You can also find out whether your credit is excellent, good, or not so hot.